mikelmaron/Cartonama/cartonama.md

 ---
 #WORKING WITH GEO DATA
+---

-##or, "Points and Lines and Polygons, oh my!"
+#or, "Points and Lines and Polygons, oh my!"
 ---
 #A Round World
 * Not perfectly round